Pintool Regions

 -control start:icount:100,stop:address:foo:count3,repeat:2

-The controller will fire a start event for each thread which reaches icount 100.
-Then it will 'arm' the next alarm for that thread.
-So once a thread reaches the symbol foo for the 3rd time (after reaching icount 100), the controller will fire a stop event for that thread.
-This will be repeated twice, for each thread.
+The controller fires a start event for each thread that reaches icount:100.
+This then arms the next alarm for that thread.
+So once a thread reaches the symbol foo for the third time (after reaching icount:100), the controller fires a stop event for that thread.
+This repeats twice for each thread.

 In some cases, we want the event to be fired only after a certain condition.
-For example: we want to start event to be fired when a function foo is called from the function bar.
-This can be done with the pre-condition event type.
-This event doesn't actually call to the tool (i.e. fires an event) but only arms the next alarm in the chain.
+For example: We want to start an event to be fired when a function foo is called from the function bar.
+This can be done with the precondition event type.
+This event doesn't actually call to the tool (in other words, fires an event) but only arms the next alarm in the chain.

 Example: